 If you didn’t see the recent photographs of a girl swimming with one of the biggest Great white sharks on record, then where have you been hiding?
 Ocean Ramsey is a marine biologist who specialises in shark ethology and along with her team One Ocean Diving, gets up close and personal with sharks.
 These photos spread like wildfire across social media, sparking mixed emotions from viewers stunned by the physical contact she had with the shark, but many were overwhelmed by the sheer size and gentle nature of this giant.
 It is believed the shark is approximately 20 feet long and 8 feet wide and it was spotted feeding off a sperm whale carcass off the coast of Isla Guadalupe in Mexico.
-There were previous sightings of Great whites feeding on this same carcass in the days before the photos were taken, including another impressively sized individual well known to scientists called “Deep Blue”.
+There were previous sightings of Great whites feeding from this same carcass in the days before the photos were taken, including another impressively sized individual well known to scientists called “Deep Blue”.

 With the news of these impressive creatures gracing the carcass, people flocked to the location to try and get a glimpse of the unidentified shark.
-The shark was not the only species feeding on the carcass, with many other species including tiger sharks and dolphins using it as an important food source and the influx of humans would have an impact on the feeding behaviour of all involved, quite possibly scaring animals away from the carcass.
+The shark was not the only species feeding from the carcass, with many other species including tiger sharks and dolphins using it as an important food source and the influx of humans would have an impact on the feeding behaviour of all involved, quite possibly scaring animals away from the carcass.
 Not only this, Ocean Ramsey’s photos have had some backlash from other marine biologists that say although she is attempting to raise awareness that these are simply gentle giants that have an extremely important role to play in marine ecosystems, she is spreading the wrong message by making physical contact with the shark, something that is looked down upon in the marine science industry and at the same time also encourages others on social media to do the same.

 A New Era of Sustainable Choices

 In recent years, the popularity of eco-tourism has increased rapidly.
 With a generation of individuals aware that their choices have direct and indirect consequences on the environment and the species that inhabit it, many more tourists and adventurers are turning to eco-tourism options when planning a holiday or activity.
-Ecotourism is a form of tourism which is intended to be environmentally low impact, sustainable and expected to aid the protection and conservation of the said environment and its community.
+Eco tourism is a form of tourism which is intended to be environmentally low impact, sustainable and expected to aid the protection and conservation of the said environment and its community.

-Thanks to the online world, many destinations offering ecotourism opportunities have become popular and continue to grow and become the preferred choice of many travelers.
+Thanks to the online world, many destinations offering eco-tourism opportunities have become popular and continue to grow and become the preferred choice of many travellers.
 That said, there is a balance to be maintained and if this balance fails, then it possibly defeats the initial purpose and objective, which is of course conservation.
 From Borneo to Botswana, Alaska to Antarctica, the Amazon rainforest the Galapagos Islands, there are some extremely biodiverse locations that are becoming the home to various types of eco-tourism.

-Looking specifically at marine ecotourism, it has become an option that many coastal communities have turned to, upon realising that the oceans ability to adapt to the pressures that it faces, such as overfishing, habitat degradation and destruction, has been surpassed.
+Looking specifically at marine eco-tourism, it has become an option that many coastal communities have turned to, upon realising that the oceans ability to adapt to the pressures that it faces, such as over fishing, habitat degradation and destruction, has been surpassed.
 They are looking to use the ocean’s resources in another way.
 In Mexico, marine eco-tourism brings almost 1 million visitors and generates over $500,000,000 in local income, presenting itself as a truly viable way of sustainably supporting the economy of coastal communities and providing an alternative to fisheries.
 And there are many other locations around the world that see this possibility too.
 Grey whales were almost pushed to extinction over the last one hundred years due to the hunting of its blubber for use as oil and thanks to eco-tourism projects in Baja California, the population has recovered immensely and whale watching in these sanctuaries brings over $6,000,000 per year.

 Sharks are apex predators that keep the ecosystem in balance.
 From cleaning up large deceased creatures like the one Ocean Ramsey swam with, to keeping populations and health of smaller prey fish species below them in the food chain in check, they are important indicators of the state of the ocean.
 Shark species have an indirect effect on seagrass and coral reef habitats also, by shifting their prey’s spatial habitat and therefore altering the feeding behaviour and diets of other species.
 A shark’s presence is felt through to the bottom of the food chain, and of course, this works the other way, their absence is also felt throughout.

-Removing sharks from coral reef ecosystems, for example, means that the large predatory fish lose their predator, resulting in an increase in abundance and a higher amount of feeding on the herbivorous species of fish.
-This pressure on the herbivorous fish species reduces their population to the point where the macroalgae is left to expand across the reef, out-competing the coral and thus causing a detrimental effect on the overall survival of the reef.
+Removing sharks from coral reef ecosystems for example, means that the large predatory fish lose their predator, resulting in an increase in abundance and a higher amount of feeding on the herbivorous species of fish.
+This pressure on the herbivorous fish species reduces their population to the point where the macro algae is left to expand across the reef, out competing the coral and thus causing a detrimental effect on the overall survival of the reef.

-Using Sharks to Build Ecotourism
+Using Sharks to Build Eco Tourism

 There is still limited information on the truth behind the impacts shark ecotourism has on the species.
-One thing is for certain though, with the protection of marine areas difficult to initiate and manage due to national borders and differing political legislation, shark ecotourism could be a method of conserving an apex species whose protection can help maintain the health of the global oceans.
+One thing is for certain though, with protection of marine areas difficult to initiate and manage due to national borders and differing political legislations, shark ecotourism could be a method of conserving an apex species whose protection can help maintain the health of the global oceans.
 It is an alternative income for coastal communities in many different places that could lead to the creation of international agreements between countries, sanctuaries and Marine Protected Areas (MAP’s) across borders.
 The balance of commercial and environmental needs must be addressed and the business models for these programmes must take into full account the true sustainability and need for low impact on the species and its habitat.